-2. If you don't already have a DEFAULT_FROM_EMAIL in your settings, this is a good time to add one.
-(Django's default is "webmaster@localhost", which some ESPs will reject.)
+2. If you don't already have DEFAULT_FROM_EMAIL and SERVER_EMAIL in your settings, this is a good time to add them.
+(Django's defaults are "webmaster@localhost" and "root@localhost", respectively, and most ESPs won't allow sending from those addresses.)